-What Are Some Examples of Construction Accident Cases?
+What Are Some Construction Site Accident Examples?

 Construction is one of the most dangerous industries in America with construction works accounting for roughly one out of every five workplace fatalities.
 When employers fail to follow federal and state safety regulations or fail to implement proper safety programs, construction workers are put in even more danger.